Plympton police investigating after dozens of Amazon packages found dumped in woods

 PLYMPTON, MASS.
 (WHDH) - Police have launched an investigation after a “couple dozen” Amazon packages were found dumped in the woods in Plympton on Wednesday, officials said.

-A motorist traveling along Brooke Street discovered the packages discarded in the snow, according the Plympton Police Department.
+A motorist traveling along Brook Street discovered the packages discarded in the snow, according the Plympton Police Department.

 Officers are working with Amazon in an effort to determine how the packages ended up in the woods.
 Police say they believe the items were abandoned about two or three days ago.